 Scotus is funded from three sources.
 One-third of the cost to keep Scotus in existence comes from an investment from the three Catholic parishes in the community.
 Each of the parishes gives direct financial support to Scotus based on the number of families in each parish.
 Another portion of the cost comes from development activities and volunteer work.
 This ranges from asking persons to remember Scotus in their wills and estates to Scotus Mothers’ dinners and boosters’ burger bashes.
 Indeed, it is the expectation for all parents to contribute volunteer time to raise funds for the school.
 The last third of the cost consists of the tuition paid directly by the families who attend the school.

-For the past 128 years, Scotus Central Catholic has proudly served the needs of Catholic education in the Columbus, Nebraska area.
+For more than thirteen decades, Scotus Central Catholic has proudly served the needs of Catholic education in the Columbus, Nebraska area.
 First established by Franciscan Sisters on November 4, 1878 and given the name, St. Francis Academy in 1884, the school initially served primary through 10th grades.
 By 1910, the school offered 12 years of study and in 1915 the first organized Alumni Association for the school was established.
 Ten years later (1925), St. Bonaventure parish purchased St. Francis Academy and the school’s name was changed to St. Bonaventure School.
 It was a free school serving both elementary and high school grades.
 St. Bonaventure High School received accreditation from the North Central Association of Colleges and Secondary Schools in 1941 and in 1952 the elementary classes were moved to a new grade school building.
 The science wing was constructed in 1956, Memorial Hall was opened in 1958 and the northwest addition for art, music and shop was added in 1963.
 The last class of seniors graduated from St. Bonaventure H.S. in 1965.

 On November 25, 1964 a corporation was formed to establish a central Catholic high school supported by nine Columbus area parishes.
 A new 20 multi-purpose classroom and administrative facility was constructed and July 1, 1965, the school’s name became Scotus Central Catholic High School.
 St. Bonaventure parish joined with eight other Columbus area parishes to form Scotus Central Catholic on July 1, 1965.
 The name for the high school was chosen to commemorate the Franciscan scholar, John Duns Scotus, and in tribute to the Franciscan tradition of the school.